 Aside from food, people who also into sugary drinks because they taste good than other drinks especially that they are sweetened.
 However, if you are really on a goal of maintaining healthy teeth and gums, you will surely look for alternatives that are also delicious but won’t damage your teeth.
 Instead of candies and soft drinks for your snacks, why not try fruits and vegetables that are also sweet but with 0% sugar content?
 Now for your drinks, make some hot teas and lemon water if you don’t like the bland taste of pure water.
 In this way, you are not just seeking for a healthy mouth but also for a healthy body.

 If you are used to regular flossing, it may be effective but at some point, you may experience that your gum is bleeding.
 Although it helps you to remove food residue from your teeth it is never a good trade if it damages your gum tissues.
 Most dentists recommend flossing but if you are not used to having appointments with them, we are going to share with you the things about flossing that you may not have heard before.

 A water flosser is a new way of flossing your teeth.
 It is a handy device that sprays water directly into your teeth and gums.
 People with braces or other dental implants would choose a water flosser over the string one.
 In this way, they will not be having a hard time removing the food particles that are stuck in their teeth because the water streams can be adjusted in just one move of their hands.
 Moreover, it removes the stains and plaque in your teeth but not in a painful way.
 It was even proven that a water flosser and manual toothbrush is significantly more effective than a manual brush and string floss in removing plaque from tooth surfaces.
-If you don’t have one, don’t worry because you can always find the best water flosser on Amazon.
+If you don’t have one, don’t worry because you can always find the best water flosser.

 3. Replace Your Toothbrush